Colton Hall: Colton Hall School

 Originally built to be a school for Monterey children, it became the district school office as well as a grade school in 1873.
 In 1897 the school moved to a bigger building nearby.
 The Monterey Weekly Herald reported in 1875, "Surely the children of Monterey cannot fail to imbibe knowledge within such a building, the very air of which is redolent with patriotism and learning".

 Current history

 The most important public office building in Monterey County still in continuous use, Colton Hall has over the years housed Monterey's City Hall, a public school, the county court house, the sheriff's office, and Monterey's city police headquarters.
 The second floor is a museum which was established in 1949.
-According to the museum's website it is open for free daily from 10-4pm.
+According to the museum's website it is open for free daily from 10-4pm, Thursdays-Sundays.
 A docent is on staff during these hours for information and tours.
 The second floor assembly hall has been restored to appear as it did when the 48 delegates of the first Constitution Convention met there.